ferggren/react-router-redux-hot-boilerplate/README.md

 edit src/components/app.js
 ```

-All the changes will appear without reloading the browser
+All the changes will appear without reloading the browser. `build.js` automatically adds hot-module to all entry points when running in dev-server mode.

 ### Building